The Cayman Islands has a high divorce rate, with 297 divorces in 2019

 - The residence, care and control of the children of a marriage.
 This can include where the children should live and how they should spend time with either parent;

-- The use of a matrimonial home and who should occupy it;
+- The use of a matrimonial home;

 - The protection of one spouse from interference by the other;